All That: Good Burger

 All That made one effort in developing a popular sketch into a feature-length film with Good Burger.
 Co-creator Mike Tollin said:

-The movie was released into theaters on July 25, 1997, with a budget of roughly $10 million.
-Rotten Tomatoes gives the film a score of 32% based on reviews from 38 critics.
+The movie was released in theaters on July 25, 1997, with a budget of roughly $10 million.
+The film holds a score of 33% on Rotten Tomatoes based on 45 reviews.
 Most praise came to Kel Mitchell and Kenan Thompson's performances.
 Although the film received mixed to negative reviews from critics, it received positive reviews from fans and it was a financial success.
+A sequel, Good Burger 2, was released in 2023.

 All That: The Album

 On November 26, 1996, Nickelodeon released an All That CD titled All That: The Album.
 It contains All That dialogues from the show, and songs sung by musical guests (i.e. Faith Evans, Coolio, Brandy, Naughty By Nature, etc.).
-All That's theme opening and outro theme were released on this CD.
+All That's theme opening by TLC and outro theme were released on this CD.
 Music from the CD is mainly inspired by the show.

 All That: Fresh out the Box

 On October 1, 1998, Nickelodeon released a 112-page book of All That called All That: Fresh out the Box by Steve Holland.
-The book contains information of the show's sketches, cast members and notable points of the show.
+The book contains information of the show's sketches, cast members and points of the show.
 It also contains different character information as well.